Tips to Pass a VA Appraisal

 Whether you’re looking to buy a home with a VA loan or refinance through the VA, you’re going to have to use a VA appraisal.

-An appraisal is when lenders send an appraiser to evaluate your home and assess the condition.
-Keep in mind this is not as thorough as a home inspection, but it is necessary to get an appraisal if you want a VA loan.
+An appraisal is when lenders send an appraiser to evaluate your home and establish a “fair market value” for the property.
+Keep in mind this is not as thorough as a home inspection, but it is necessary to get an appraisal report if you want a VA loan.

 Unfortunately, VA appraisals aren’t the same as they are if you’re purchasing a home with a conventional loan.
-The VA is backing the home, so they want it to be in good condition before they approve any type of loan.
+The Department of Veterans Affairs is backing the home, so they want to make sure the condition of the home is good before they approve any type of mortgage loan.
 This makes most VA appraisals tougher to pass, and it can slow down the process of buying a home.